Senne98/Oneiros/README.md

 > [!IMPORTANT]
 > This project is still in early alpha and might not function as expected.

+> [!WARNING]
+> Packs loaded or created in alpha version are not guaranteed to work in new versions!

 ### Commands

  * ```/oneiros create```: Open the UI to create a custom item.